knaxus/private-io/README.md

 - ```npm run dev``` : To run server with nodemon

 ### TODOS
-- Proper chatrooms
+- Proper chatrooms ```!important```
 - Message count badge for chats from other users
 - Tons of style fixes
-- Sidebar containing online users for small devices
+- Sidebar containing online users for mobile devices
+- Typing.. beside the name of the user like - User (Typing now..)

 #### Screens